 The Freedom to Marry Internationally

-As of May 2015, nineteen countries had approved the freedom to marry for same-sex couples nationwide, while couples were able to marry in parts of the United States and also Mexico (where the Supreme Court had issued a decision requiring national respect for marriages celebrated in the states).
-With the June 2015 nationwide win in the United States and the April 2016 win in Colombia, the number of countries where same-sex couples could marry grew to 22 on five continents (up from zero scarcely 15 years before).
-Nearly 15% of the world's population now live in countries with the freedom to marry.
+As of February 2018, same-sex couples can share in the freedom to marry in 25 countries on 6 continents (up from zero less than 20 years ago).
+With the 2017 wins in Malta, Germany, and Australia, over 15% of the world's population – more than 1.1 billion people – now live in countries with the freedom to marry.
 Many other countries provide some protections, short of marriage, for such couples.
 As global leaders, businesses, and people around the world gradually grow to understand that families are helped, and communities and countries made stronger, by protecting all loving committed couples, the momentum for the freedom to marry and human rights worldwide will continue to advance.